samstarling/blog.lawrencejones.dev/_posts/2019-03-07-building-a-postgresql-load-tester.md

 While close, dying just 20m into a 3hr benchmark isn't going to cut it.
 After losing some hours debugging deadlocks and segfaults it became clear I needed more visibility.
-Go is known for many things but fearless concurrency is not one of them - so many things could be going wrong that guessing wasn't getting me far without more information.
+Go is known for many things but fearless concurrency is not one of them- so many things could be going wrong that guessing wasn't getting me far without more information.

 I skimmed through each component of the pipeline and added simple Prometheus